Wanguifiona/Ceasar-Cipher/README.md

 * Open with intellij IDEA.

+Use: javac.App && java App to compile and run the application

 ## Known bugs

 If you find a bug the website couldn't handle the query and or gave undesired results),kindly open on issue here by including your search query and the expected result.